-- (a) Each utility furnishing metered electric or steam-service shall test the accuracy of any electric or steam-service meter upon request of a customer.
+- (a) Each utility furnishing metered electric service shall test the accuracy of any electric service meter upon request of a customer.
 The test shall be conducted free of charge if the meter has not been tested within the previous 12 months and if the customer agrees to accept the results of the test for the purposes of any dispute or informal complaint regarding the meter's accuracy; otherwise, the utility may charge a fee for performing the test.
 The utility shall provide a written report of the test results to the customer and shall maintain a copy on file for at least two years. - (b) Should a customer request and receive a meter test as prescribed in Rule 3305(a) and continue to dispute the accuracy of a meter, upon written request by a customer the utility shall make the disputed meter available for independent testing by a qualified meter testing facility of the customer's choosing.
 The customer is not entitled to take physical possession of the disputed meter.
-Upon written request by a customer, the Commission shall send a trained employee to witness a service meter test performed by the utility.
-The request must be accompanied by payment of the applicable fee, as follows: - (I) For continuous current and single-phase meters operating at 480 volts or less, up to and including 200 amperes rated capacity of meter element, \$50 for each meter location at which testing is observed. - (II) For single-phase meters above 480 volts and for polyphase meters with or without instrument transformer, \$50 for each meter location at which testing is observed. - (III) For steam service meters, \$50 for each meter location at which testing is observed. - (c) This rule applies only when there is disagreement between the customer and the utility regarding the accuracy of the meter.
-If, upon completion of an-second independent test as prescribed in rule 3305(b), the disputed meter is found to be accurate within the limits of rule 3302, the customer shall bear all costs associated with conducting the test.
-If, upon completion of an second independent test as prescribed in rule 3305(b), the disputed meter is found to be running fast-inaccurate beyond the limits prescribed in rule 3302, the utility shall bear all costs associated with conducting the test.
-This rule and the schedule of fees apply only when there is a disagreement between the customer and the utility regarding the accuracy of a meter.
-If the meter is found to be running fast beyond the limits prescribed in rule 3302, the utility shall reimburse the customer for any fee paid by the customer. - (d) In its tariff, each utility shall include any fees associated with customer-requested meter testing conducted within 12 months of a prior test.
+To be a qualified meter testing facility, the testing facility must be capable of testing the meter to meet all meter standards and requirements required by these rules. - (c) This rule applies only when there is disagreement between the customer and the utility regarding the accuracy of the meter.
+If, upon completion of an independent test as prescribed in rule 3305(b), the disputed meter is found to be accurate within the limits of rule 3302, the customer shall bear all costs associated with conducting the test.
+If, upon completion of an- independent test as prescribed in rule 3305(b), the disputed meter is found to be inaccurate beyond the limits prescribed in rule 3302, the utility shall bear all costs associated with conducting the test.

+(d) In its tariff, each utility shall include any fees associated with customer-requested meter testing conducted within 12 months of a prior test.